David-Deming/whisper-rocm-gui/README.md

 # Whisper ROCm GUI

 **Whisper ROCm GUI** is a simple Python script that transcribes audio files using OpenAI's Whisper, installed from their official source.
 It allows you to use an AMD GPU instead of an nvidia GPU.
-This has been tested and works on my 7900xtx.
-Please let me know if you have any issues, and I welcom any help with polishing the GUI up, or replacing it all together
+This has been tested and works on my 7900xtx and also a 6950xt.
+Please let me know if you have any issues, anyone wanting to help is welcome to help improve this and add new features.

 I built it because nvidia is a pain and I wanted to use my **AMD GPU** since my CPU was taking forever.